spences10/scottspence.com/posts/caching-with-fathom-redis-and-sveltekit.md

 ## Thanks!

-First up, before we get into the details I want to thank [Geoff Rich] for his post on the Upstash for [Building SvelteKit Applications with Serverless Redis] Geoff is a great blogger who's site a get a lot of value out from.
+First up, before we get into the details I want to thank [Geoff Rich] for his post on the Upstash blog for [Building SvelteKit Applications with Serverless Redis] Geoff is a great blogger who's site a get a lot of value out from.

 If you haven't checked out his site then I highly recommend you do so!